There's Something Funny Happening In The "Sex And The City" Reboot's First Cast Photo

 Leave it to the die-hard Sex And The City fans to give their honest and unfiltered opinions on the first cast photo from the series' highly anticipated reboot And Just Like That.
 Since Sarah Jessica Parker posted the teaser for the revival in January, fans have been eager to revisit the lives of the women, whom they last saw in the 2010 film Sex and the City 2.

 While HBO Max has yet to announce a premiere date, the streaming service released the first cast photo of the SATC reboot with Sarah Jessica Parker, Kristin Davis, and Cynthia Nixon reprising their roles as Carrie Bradshaw, Charlotte York Goldenblatt, and Miranda Hobbes, respectively.
-Fans wrote tweets of praise and testimonies of the show’s impact on their lives.
-(Noticeably absent was Kim Cattrall, who will not be returning as Samantha Jones, and there were a few snarky comments about the show not being able to carry itself without her.)
+Plenty of fans wrote tweets of praise and testimonies of the show’s impact on their lives, but there were a few snarky comments about the show not be able to carry itself without Kim Cattrall.
+The actress, who will not be returning as the vivacious Samantha Jones, was noticeably absent.

 Advertisement